Hugendubel: Mixed feelings

-Hugendubel is a chain of large bookshops, more like book supermarkets, in sixteen German cities.
+Hugendubel is a chain of large bookshops, more like book supermarkets, in numerous German cities.

 At all their locations they have a huge selection of books on several floors, with pleasant reading corners where you can sit down on a couch and read for a while without even buying anything.
 And there is usually a café where you can sit and read as well.